microsoft/playwright/docs/src/test-runners-csharp.md

 ### Running MSTest tests in Parallel

-By default MSTest will run all classes in parallel, while running tests inside each class sequentially.
+By default MSTest will run all classes in parallel, while running tests inside each class sequentially (`ExecutionScope.ClassLevel`).
 It will create as many processes as there are cores on the host system.
 You can adjust this behavior by using the following CLI parameter or using a `.runsettings` file, see below.
+Running tests in parallel at the method level (`ExecutionScope.MethodLevel`) is not supported.

 ```bash
 dotnet test --settings:.runsettings -- MSTest.Parallelize.Workers=4